nealbarshes/nealbarshes.github.io/VAHoustonVascularService/index.md

 <p style="color:red"><b>Do NOT:</b></p>
 <ol>
   <li>Consents on morning of surgery (so-called "stretcher consent").</li>
-  <li>Type in "all indicated procedures" as part of the procedure.</li>
+  <li>Type in "all indicated procedures" as part of the procedure.
+(We've clarified with the hospital Ethics Committee that this and other forms of blanket consent are not allowed). </li>
   <li>Use any abbreviations whatsoever.</li>
   </ol>